worktheclock/replit.github.io/tutorials/graphql-project-part-2.md

 };
 ```

 Yet, our JavaScript doesn't do anything just yet.
 We need to manually call the routing function once the website loads.
 We also need to configure an event listener to fire the `handleRouting` function each time the URL hash changes.
-This will look something as follows:
+This will look as follows:

 ```js
 handleRouting();